Mobile Search Menu

 To assemble the tartine: Spread some of the gribiche on the toasted bread.
 Top with the mackerel pieces and arrange some pickled vegetables on top of the fish.
 You can serve Bibb lettuce cups on the side and eat along with the tartine, or put the tartine in a lettuce wrap.

-types of salad tinned fish
+Types of salad with a drawing of tinned fish salad.

 Salad dressing 101